AN OFFERING FOR HOLIDAYS IN SOUTHWEST FRANCE

 Perigord

-Foie gras, truffles, confit of duck, goat’s cheese, snails, walnuts & walnut oil are some of the famous specialty foods of the area.
-Rose & Pecharmant (red) wine from Bergerac, sweet wine from Monbazillac, and the ‘black’ (Malbec grape) wine of Cahors are also famous throughout France.
+Foie gras, truffles, confit of duck, goat’s cheese, snails, walnuts and walnut oil are some of the famous specialty foods of the area.
+Rose and Pecharmant (red) wine from Bergerac, sweet wine from Monbazillac, and the ‘black’ (Malbec grape) wine of Cahors are also famous throughout France.

 History